LiberTEM/LiberTEM/docs/source/contributing.rst

    $ tox -- -m "slow or not slow"

-Another example, to exclude both slow and functional tests:
+Another example, to exclude both slow and dist tests:

 .. code-block:: shell

-   $ tox -- -m "not functional and not slow"
+   $ tox -- -m "not dist and not slow"

 In these examples, ``--`` separates the the arguments of tox (left of ``--``) from the arguments for pytest on the right.
 List of marks used in our test
 suite:

 - `slow`: tests that take much longer than 1 second to run
-- `functional`: tests that spin up a local dask cluster
+- `dist`: tests that require a distributed Dask cluster setup

 Example notebooks
 ~~~~~~~~~~~~~~~~~